-The Groups tab allows you to create, edit, and search for User Groups.
+The Groups tab allows you to create, edit, and search for user groups.
 You can use groups to create and share library content (e.g., surveys, graphics, files, messages).
-You can also use groups to share contact lists in the Contacts tab.
-Not to be confused with Divisions, Groups are primarily used to facilitate easy content-sharing between a subset of users within a brand.
+You can also use groups to share contacts.
+Not to be confused with divisions, groups are primarily used to facilitate easy content-sharing between a subset of users within a brand.

 The Security tab is a premium feature with additional security settings, such as the ability to track which users are logged in, add more requirements to passwords, modify how many failed logins lead to an account lockout, and more.
 To learn more about how you can get access to this tab, contact your Account Executive.

 The Organization Settings tab allows you to edit options for your organization, such as password requirements and login page information.